-11. Residents to have individual development plans
+Residents to have individual development plans 11.

-- (1) The CEO must ensure that - (a) an individual development plan is prepared for each resident in accordance with this Part; and - (b) each resident is managed, and receives care, support and protection, as required under the resident's individual development plan; and - (c) any assessment of a resident that is conducted as required under the resident's individual development plan is recorded in the resident's file. - (2) The purposes of a resident's individual development plan are - (a) to promote the resident's development, habilitation and rehabilitation through training and other programmes appropriate to the resident; and - (b) to provide for the resident's management, care, support and protection; and - (c) if appropriate, to support the resident's reintegration into the community.
+- (1) The CEO must ensure that - an individual development plan is prepared for each resident in accordance with this Part; and - (b) each resident is managed, and receives care, support and protection, as required under the resident's individual development plan; and - any assessment of a resident that is conducted as (c) required under the resident's individual development plan is recorded in the resident's file. - The purposes of a resident's individual development plan are (2) - to promote the resident's development, habilitation and (a) rehabilitation through training and other programmes appropriate to the resident; and - to provide for the resident's management, care, support (b) and protection; and - if appropriate, to support the resident's reintegration into (c) the community.